-The GEM Incubation Fund supports emerging research that strives to find solutions to the pressing development challenges of our time.
+The GEM Incubation Fund supports emerging research that seeks to address the pressing development challenges of our time.
 Each year, the fund will support research proposals relevant to the changing key theme highlighted at the Harvard Center for International Development’s (CID) annual Global Empowerment Meeting (GEM) that show clear potential to advance knowledge and generate innovations in practice with direct impact in developing economies.
-Currently, the fund includes these programs:

 Faculty with PI rights at their university are eligible to apply to the GEM Incubation Fund.
-Preference will be given to applicants who attended GEM and to proposals that include academic and practitioner collaborations focused on advancing gender equity relevant to developing economies.
+Preference will be given to applicants who attended GEM and to proposals that include academic and practitioner collaborations focused on what successful development of AI technologies in emerging country contexts looks like for developing economies.
 This funding will support research projects ready to begin work immediately, with demonstrated buy-in from relevant researchers and practitioners.
+Faculty are allowed to submit one application per round.

 • Applicant information